Kalyandurg: Demographics

 As of 2011 Census of India, Kalyandurg had a population of 32,328.
 The population constituted 16,036 males and 16,292 females — a sex ratio of 1016 females per 1000 males.
 3,404 children are in the age group of 0–6 years, of which 1,760 are boys and 1,644 are girls — a ratio of 979 per 1000.
 The average literacy rate stands at 74.14% with 21,443 literates, significantly higher than the state average of 67.41%.

 Governance

 Civic administration

 The municipality is spread over an area of 15.895 km2.
 It has an expenditure of ₹229.29 crore and generates an annual income of ₹222.87 crore.
 The municipal body oversees the supply of water with 70 litres per capita per day, in the form 453 public taps and 66 bore–wells.
 Its other services include maintenance of community halls, secondary and elementary schools and 13.45 km2 of roads, maternity and child health center such as the Government Hospital, RDT Hospital, and others.

 Politics

-Kalyandurg (Assembly constituency) is one of 14 constituencies in Anantapur district, representing Andhra Pradesh Legislative Assembly.Amilineni Surendra Babu Chowdary of TDP Party is the present MLA representing Kalyandurg (Assembly constituency).
+Kalyandurg (Assembly constituency) is one of 14 constituencies in Anantapur district, representing Andhra Pradesh Legislative Assembly.Amilineni Surendra Babu Chowdary of Telugu Desam Party is the present MLA representing Kalyandurg (Assembly constituency).